yugr/rust-slides/features/cons/panics/analysis.md

   - runtime
     * can only be done in benches w/o `catch_unwind` (in bench itself and deps)
   - code+rodata size
+  - does MachineBlockPlacement always place code at the end of function ? this would help I$ as well
   - compiler stats
     * depend on feature
     * inliner improvements